scipopt/papilo/README.md

   They are the slowest in the category of medium timing presolvers included in the default.
 * `PresolverTiming::kExhaustive` for presolvers that neither fit into the fast or medium categories

-In addition depending on the presolve method it might be good to add restrictions on what type of problems a presolver is called.
+In addition, depending on the presolve method, it might be good to add restrictions on what type of problems a presolver is called.
 For this the `setType(PresolveType)` member function of `papilo::PresolveMethod<REAL>` should be used.
-If the type is set to `PresolverType::KIntegralCols` or `PresolverType::ContinuousCols` then the presolver only runs if integral or continuous columns are present respectively.
+If the type is set to `PresolverType::KIntegralCols` or `PresolverType::kContinuousCols` then the presolver only runs if integral or continuous columns are present respectively.
 The type `PresolverType::kMixedCols` runs only if both integral and continuous columns are present which is suitable for the implied integer detection presolver.

 For presolve methods that require internal state two additional virtual member functions need to be overriden.
-An example for this can be seen in the `papilo::Probing` presolver.
+An example for this can be seen in the `papilo::Probing<REAL>` presolver.
 The probing presolver stores how often a variable has been probed between calls.
-For this it overrides the `papilo::PresolveMethod<REAL>::initialize` member function which clears the internal data and adjusts it to the given problems dimension.
+For this it overrides the `papilo::PresolveMethod<REAL>::initialize()` member function which clears the internal data and adjusts it to the given problems dimension.
 The function must return a boolean value.
 The value `false` indicates that the presolver does not need to be informed in case the index space of the columns changes and the value `true` indicates the opposite.
-When `true` is returned in initialize the member function `papilo::PresolveMethod<REAL>::compress` should additionally be overriden.
+When `true` is returned in the initialize member function `papilo::PresolveMethod<REAL>::compress()` should additionally be overriden.
 The function is called with a mapping for the rows and columns and is called when PaPILO compresses the index space of the problem.
 In the compress callback the probing presolver uses the given column mapping to compress the vector that stores how often each variable has been probed.

-If the presolve method wants to add parameters that can be adjusted via the `papilo::ParameterSet`, then the member function `papilo::PresolveMethod<REAL>::addPresolverParams()` should be overridden.
+If the presolve method needs to add parameters that can be adjusted via the `papilo::ParameterSet`, then the member function `papilo::PresolveMethod<REAL>::addPresolverParams()` should be overridden.

 The member function `papilo::PresolveMethod<REAL>::execute()` is a pure virtual function and therefore must be implemented for every presolve method.
 This is where the presolver actually runs.
 The method grants read-only access to the `papilo::Problem<REAL>` that is being presolved